zimolzak/psci-resource-proposal/README.md

 4. Does the HCO have a coordinated process for requesting EHR data, running queries, and generating reports?

-Each DISCovery site should decide who within the organization is ultimately going to receive the data, meaning who is going to take action based on it.[^feedback] This will guide the format in which recipients wish to receive feedback and ensure all the desired data
+Each site should decide who within the organization is ultimately going to receive the data, meaning who is going to take action based on it.[^feedback] This will guide the format in which recipients wish to receive feedback and ensure all the desired data